viktrified/Pawsmate/README.md

 <h3> Database </h3>
 Currently, Pawsmate is built using static HTML, CSS, and JAVASCRIPT, to extend its functionality:

-You can view the pitch deck here:https://github.viktrified/pawsmate.git.
+You can view the user.json file on the root directory of :https://github.viktrified/pawsmate.git.
 If you want to contribute to the future of this project, follow the process below :

 <h3>Installation</h3>
 <ol>